 I recommend these very important books to all who want to know more about how to improve their health and the health of their families.
 I also recommend keeping a yellow highlighter nearby while reading, to mark important sections for later reference.
-Sometimes rather than highlighting, I use a Sharpie and a pack of small yellow stickies.
+If you don’t want to write or mark in your books, you can make notes with a Sharpie and a pack of small yellow stickies.

 The visual evidence in this book is jaw-dropping and convincing.
 I think that every medical and dental school should include it in required reading.
 As stated in the Prologue to the book, “Dr. Price’s research proved conclusively that dental decay is caused primarily by nutritional deficiencies, and that those conditions that promote decay also promote disease.”
 His research showed that primitive diets “shared several underlying characteristics.
 None contained any refined or devitalized foods such as white sugar and flour, canned foods, pasteurized or skimmed milk, and refined and hydrogenated vegetable oils.
 All the diets contained animal products of some sort and all included some salt.”
 There’s lots of details about each of the ten primitive peoples he traveled to study, including comparison photographs of people eating a native diet and those who had converted to eating a modern, ‘civilized’ diet.

 Good review of Dr. Price’s book: Weston A. Price Is Smart, and Butter Is Good : A Review Of The Best Book Ever